diogomonte/diogomonte.github.io/collections/_posts/2025-12-13-consistency-alignment-part1.md

 There is a difference between individuals working as a team and a team thriving together.
 By consistency and alignment, I mean a set of practices, processes, coding conventions, and communication habits that all team members follow.

-How to Foster Consistency and Team Alignment
+#### How to Foster Consistency and Team Alignment?

-Define coding conventions (naming, formatting, design patterns, error handling).
+1. Define coding conventions (naming, formatting, design patterns, error handling).

-Agree on testing strategies (TDD, unit tests, integration tests).
+2. Agree on testing strategies (TDD, unit tests, integration tests).

-Establish clear documentation practices (README, architecture diagrams, onboarding guides).
+3. Establish clear documentation practices (README, architecture diagrams, onboarding guides).

-Conduct design discussions before implementing new features.
+4. Conduct design discussions before implementing new features.

-Set up code review guidelines to ensure consistent quality.
+5. Set up code review guidelines to ensure consistent quality.

-Schedule regular knowledge-sharing sessions within the team.
+6. Schedule regular knowledge-sharing sessions within the team.

 #### The Benefits of Consistency and Team Alignment